tests-always-included/dizzy/README.md

 ### `dizzy.provide(key, value)`

 Sets a given value for a key.
 No dependencies will be injected.
+Returns `this`.

     dizzy.provide('port', 8000);
     dizzy.provide('add', function (a, b) {